Dallas Date Ideas That Aren’t Just Getting Drinks

 Go on a romantic stroll through the Dallas ArboretumEast Dallas/White Rock Lake

-Not only are the gardens at the Dallas Arboretum perfect for photo ops, it’s also quiet there and usually not too crowded -- especially now with no other people within six feet of you and your date.
-During August, admission drops to a bargain-basement $2 per person (we recommend going right when they open for the coolest experience).
+Not only are the gardens at the Dallas Arboretum perfect for photo ops, it’s also quiet there and usually not too crowded—especially now with no other people within six feet of you and your date.
 Best of all, because it’s outdoors, face masks aren’t necessary unless you’re in an area where social distancing can’t be practiced.
-Tickets and parking must be purchased in advance for four-hour chunks of time, which is a small task to get some much-needed fresh air and scenic views of White Rock Lake.
+Tickets and parking must be purchased in advance for four-hour chunks of time, which is an acceptable chore for getting some much-needed fresh air and scenic views of White Rock Lake.

 Sign up here for our daily Dallas email and be the first to get all the food/drink/fun DFW has to offer.